Rising 860 metres straight from the sea, the hike to Europe’s highest sea cliff Hornelen is an experience out of the ordinary.

 Norway Adventures offers guided trips to Hornelen as well as other activities like kayaking and mountain climbing.

-The tour is usually available from June to September, subject to snow conditions.
+The hiking season usually lasts from June to September, subject to snow conditions.

 The Fjord Coast has hundreds of unspoilt islands as well as deep fjords and mountains rising out of the sea.
 There are over 200 hiking trails to choose from, including the 15 North Sea Trails – family-friendly, easy hikes with open views of the coast.
 Over 50 waterfalls have given this region the name “fosseheimen”, which means the home of the waterfalls.

-There are 111 kilometres from Bergen to Florø by car.
-If you are driving from Oslo, you need to drive 457 kilometres.
+It is 111 kilometres from Bergen to Florø by car.
+If you are driving from Oslo, you have a 457 kilometre journey ahead.

-There are daily bus connections to the Fjord Coast from Oslo, Bergen, Ålesund and Trondheim.
+There are daily bus connections to the Fjord Coast (Bremanger or Florø) from Oslo, Bergen, Ålesund and Trondheim.

 The small airline Widerøe has flights from Bergen and Oslo to Florø Airport.